New traffic light on Maybank Highway causes controversy amongst Johns Island neighbors

 JOHNS ISLAND, S.C.
 (WCBD) – Some Johns Island neighbors like the new traffic light, and some say it’s causing traffic issues on the island, but city officials say they’re working to make sure this new light doesn’t become a problem for drivers moving forward.

-The new traffic light at the intersection of Maybank Highway and Fenwick Hall Allee is causing quite the controversy amongst Johns Island neighbors.
+The new traffic light at the intersection of Maybank Highway and Fenwick Hall Allee is causing quite a controversy amongst Johns Island neighbors.
 Some are appreciative of the addition.

 “This light I feel like it does help a lot,” Johns Island resident Liz Jannetta said, “especially for this community.”